phalcon/documentation/docs/tag.md

 ### `setDefault()`

 You can use `setDefault()` to pre-populate values for elements generated by [Phalcon\Tag][tag].
 The helpers of this component will retain the values between requests.
-This way you can easily show validation messages without losing entered data.
+This way you can show validation messages without losing entered data.
 Every form helper supports the parameter `value`.
 With it, you can specify a value for the helper directly.
 When the parameter is present, any preset value using `setDefault()` or via request will be ignored.

 ```php
 <?php